MaximKorobov/SMB/README.md

 But this doesn't work when playing games.
 CS:GO, Tank Force and others were created to play using mouse on a right hand.

-So one should change default mouse action button in Windows OS settings few times a day.
+So one should change default mouse action button in Windows OS settings few times a day when switch between work and play sessions.
 To speed up it I wrote SMB utility.
 Setting could be changed within one click.
 Simple as it should be.

 # FAQ